intelligent-machine-learning/dlrover/docs/estimator.md

-# Introduction to Develop Tensorflow Estimator Model with Dlrover.trainer
+# Introduction to Develop Tensorflow Estimator Model with DLRover trainer

-The document describes how to develop tensorflow estimator model with Dlrover.trainer.
+The document describes how to develop tensorflow estimator model with DLRover trainer.

 ## Develop model with tensorflow estimator
 [Tensorflow Estimator](https://www.tensorflow.org/guide/estimator)
 encapsulate Training, Evaluation, Prediction and Export for serving actions.
-In Dlrover, both custome estimators and pre-made estimators are supported.
+In DLrover, both custome estimators and pre-made estimators are supported.

-A Dlrover program with Estimator typically consists of the following four steps:
+A DLrover program with Estimator typically consists of the following four steps:
 ### Define the features and label column in the conf

 Each `Column` identifies a feature name, its type and whether it is label.
-(For example)[https://github.com/intelligent-machine-learning/dlrover/tree/master/dlrover/trainer/examples/estimator_executor], the following snippet define two feature columns.
+(For example)[https://github.com/intelligent-machine-learning/dlrover/tree/master/dlrover/trainer/examples/estimator_executor], the following snippet defines two feature columns.
 ```
 train_set = {
     "path": "fake://test.data",